tezzachris/tezzachris/README.md

-#### Hi there 👋 I'm Chris
+#### Ciao 👋 I'm Chris
 Welcome to my Github profile.
 I use Github for most of my projects:
-- 📈 Non-linear time series models for option pricing
+- 📈 GARCH models [manuscript1] [manuscript2]
+- Prediction of equity trading volumes
-- ☘️ Commodities stochastic factor models for futures pricing
+- ☘️ Model commodity prices via multi factor models
-- 🧠 Time series methodology for calcium imaging data
+- 🧠 Identify neuronal activations using calcium imaging data

 <!--
 **tezzachris/tezzachris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.